Effects of interlayer Dzyaloshinskii-Moriya interaction on the shape and dynamics of magnetic twin-skyrmions: Introduction

 Chirality is an intriguing physical property of key importance for modern spintronic devices.
 The manipulation of chiral magnetic textures has become the focus of many applications, such as magnetic memories, logic devices, neuromorphic and unconventional computing~\cite{Back2020,Grollier2020,parkin2021,Goebel2021,Marrows2024}.
 While most studies have focused on planar geometries, recent investigations of spin structures modulated in all three dimensions have opened new prospects for 3D spintronics.
 Three-dimensional spin structures have been studied in bulk chiral magnets~\cite{Azhar2022,Zheng2023}, curvilinear systems~\cite{Makarov2021}, specially shaped nanomagnets~\cite{fernandez2017three}, and magnetic multilayers~\cite{Legrand2018}.

-Skyrmions in synthetic antiferromagnets, constructed from ferromagnetic layers coupled by the interlayer exchange interaction (IEC), provide an example of such 3D structures~~\cite{Dohi2019,xia2021TubesSynthAntiFM,legrand2020room,Qiu2021SynthAntiSkyr,juge2022skyrmions,Matheus2024SkyrAntiferro}.
+Skyrmions in synthetic antiferromagnets, constructed from ferromagnetic layers coupled by the interlayer exchange coupling (IEC), provide an example of such 3D structures~~\cite{Dohi2019,xia2021TubesSynthAntiFM,legrand2020room,Qiu2021SynthAntiSkyr,juge2022skyrmions,Matheus2024SkyrAntiferro}.
 A two-dimensional skyrmion is formed inside each layer, with the spin directions in the skyrmions being reversed between the layers due to the antiferromagnetic coupling.
+The effect of ferromagnetic IEC on skyrmion size and stability has been studied in Refs.~\cite{DEGER2019165399,Schrautzer2022}.
 Skyrmions may often be characterized by two independent parameters~\cite{Nagaosa2013}: the vorticity and the helicity.
 The vorticity is the integer winding number determining how many times and in which direction the in-plane spins wind around the out-of-plane spin in the center, which determines the topological charge $Q$ when also considering the direction of the center spin.
 The helicity angle characterizes the rotational sense of the spins when moving along the radial direction out from the center, including Bloch-type and N\'{e}el-type rotations.
 The total topological charge of synthetic antiferromagnetic skyrmions is zero due to the symmetric but opposite magnetization between the layers, which forces the skyrmions to move along the driving spin-polarized current in the current-in-plane (CIP) geometry, leading to a suppression of the skyrmion Hall effect~\cite{zhang2016magnetic}.
 The cancellation of the topological charge also strongly enhances the diffusion in these systems~\cite{Dohi2023}.
 The helicity influences the direction of skyrmion motion in the current-perpendicular-to-plane (CPP) geometry as well~\cite{Hrabec2017,Weienhofer2022Stochastic,Msiska2022}, which includes the effect of the so-called spin--orbit torque~\cite{Manchon2019SOT}.
 Quantum helicity eigenstates have been proposed as a basis for skyrmion qubits~\cite{psaroudaki2022}.
 The helicity has been demonstrated to vary in thick magnetic multilayers due to demagnetization effects~\cite{Legrand2018}, and it may also be influenced by strain and an external magnetic field~\cite{liu2024}.